-Any Project on Affected Streets, including Projects in single-family residential zones containing a minimum of four dwelling units, located on a corner lot or reverse corner lot shall construct curb ramps adjacent to the Affected Street(s) as required by this section.
+Any Project on Affected Streets, located on a corner lot or reverse corner lot shall construct curb ramps adjacent to the Affected Street(s) as required by this section.
 Any construction or reconstruction of curb ramps must meet the requirements of the Americans with Disabilities Act (ADA) of 1990 and the Americans with Disabilities Act Accessibility Guidelines for Buildings and Facilities (ADAA).
 Curb ramps shall be designed in conformance with the 2022 Caltrans Standard Plans A88A and A88B.